-- 1. This section of the document provides information on the recommendations contained in the report of the International Civil Service Commission (ICSC) for the year 2021. - 2.
-As far as section A. below is concerned, the General Assembly will not have reached any final decision concerning the recommendations at paragraph 20 below when the Board holds its 85th Session (October 2021).
-Since these measures, if approved, will come into effect for all organizations within the United Nations (UN) System and have financial implications for the Centre as from 1 January 2022, these recommendations are being submitted for approval by the Board at its current session. - 3.
-Section B. is submitted for information.
+- 1. This section of the document provides information on the recommendations contained in the report of the International Civil Service Commission (ICSC) for the year 2021 which, if approved by the United Nations General Assembly (hereafter referred to as the General Assembly), will have implications for the Centre as from 1 January 2022. - 2.
+The General Assembly will not have reached any final decision concerning the recommendations at paragraph 20 below when the Board holds its 85th Session (October 2021).
+Since these measures, if approved, will come into effect for all organizations within the United Nations (UN) System and have financial implications for the Centre as from 1 January 2022, these recommendations are being submitted for approval by the Board at its current session.